GedisCaching/Gedis/README.md

 ### String Operations
 - `GET key` - Get the value of a key
 - `SET key value` - Set the value of a key
+- `GETDEL key` - Get the value and delete the key
 - `DEL key` - Delete a key

+### Key Management
+- `KEYS` - Get all keys in the database
+- `TTL key` - Get the time to live of a key
+- `EXPIRE key seconds` - Set the expiration time of a key
+- `RENAME oldkey newkey` - Rename a key

 ### List Operations
 - `LPUSH key value [value ...]` - Add values to the head of a list